-Farm and farm-nonfarm persistence $d^N$ was extremely high in Norway compared to the United Kingdom and United States in the nineteenth century.
-As shown in Figure 4, $d^N$ in 1865-1900 was 18.7, much higher than in either the United States ( $d^N = 8.5$ ) or the United Kingdom ( $d^N = 12.4$ ).
-Over time, persistence fell, to 15.5 in 1910-1960, 12.7 in 1960-1980 and 7.8 in 1980-2011.
-In contrast, U.S. nonfarm mobility in the 1950s-1970s was at the same level as in 1850-1880, at $d^N = 8.5$ .
+Farm and farm-non-farm persistence d^N was extremely high in Norway compared to the United Kingdom and United States in the nineteenth century.
+As shown in Figure 4, d^N was 18.7 in the period 1865-1900, much higher than in either the United States ($d^N = 8.5$) or the United Kingdom ($d^N = 12.4$).
+Over time, persistence fell, to 15.5 in 1910-1960, 12.7 in 1960-1980, and 7.8 in 1980-2011.
+In contrast, U.S. non-farm mobility in the 1950s-1970s was at the same level as in 1850-1880, at $d^N = 8.5$.

 On the other hand, farm persistence in Norway increased from $d^F = 15.1$ in the first period to $d^F = 17.4$ in the final period.
 A dramatic change is seen in the United States; the decomposition used here shows that nearly all the decrease in intergenerational occupational mobility from the nineteenth to the twentieth century came from increasing persistence among farmers.
 Hence, the aggregate trends of increasing mobility in Norway and decreasing mobility in the United States (shown as a movement toward the (0,0) point in Figure 4) represent not only opposing, but fundamentally different trends.
-In Norway, nonfarm mobility increased substantially while farm mobility showed a moderate decrease; in the United States, nonfarm mobility was stable while farm mobility descreased substantially.
+In Norway, non-farm mobility increased substantially while farm mobility showed a moderate decrease; in the United States, non-farm mobility was stable, while farm mobility decreased substantially.

-Compared to Norway and the United States, the changes in the United Kingdom between the nineand J (0,0) is given weight - and is shown exactly - while the distance between matrices is not to scale. teenth and twentieth century are small.
-There was a small increase in nonfarm mobility and a small decrease in farm mobility.
+Compared to Norway and the United States, the changes in the United Kingdom between the nineteenth and twentieth centuries are small.
+There was a small increase in non-farm mobility and a small decrease in farm mobility.